HenriqueLBorges/henriquelborges.github.io/_posts/2020-06-23-wifi-fingerprints-with-machine-learning.markdown

 <h3>Final considerations</h3>

 This was by far the most ambitious project I ever did by myself.
 The amount of search I did in areas that I had never seen before was huge.
 But looking back was worthy because it was the first time I experienced some problems like the need for a data pipeline.
 I was working with 3 Raspberry boards saving data collected as JSON.
 I needed to merge all this data and convert it into a tabular format to train my machine learning models.
-Only the site-survey process took a very long time, but <u>I was able to collect 258.369 Wi-Fi Fingerprints in total</u> (not all were used in the dataset because a limited the points).
+Only the site-survey process took a very long time, but <u>I was able to collect 258.369 Wi-Fi Fingerprints in total</u> (not all were used in the dataset because I limited the classrooms).

 The project was an academic success although it had flaws like I wasn't able to separate the college access points apart from other wireless devices from people at college passing by (I realized after that there were ways of doing that).
 The algorithm responsible for guiding the user could be improved a lot.